CPE 105 Cr.1

 Engineering Project Management

 This course is an introduction to the issues relevant to managing engineering projects.
 Topics include effective group organization, decision making, time and cost estimation, progress tracking, defect tracking, conflict resolution and leadership.
 Additional topics may include case studies in management strategies, tools for managing products and projects, and process improvement techniques.
 Prerequisite: STAT 245; junior standing.
-Offered Fall.
+Offered Spring.

 CPE 498 Cr.2